top of page

 jack 4.jpg

-Claire Maillet works in the counter fraud industry and is studying for a PhD at the University of Portsmouth.
+Claire works in the counter fraud industry and was awarded her PhD in January 2026.
 She runs the official podcast of ISEC, 'fraudible'.

 Screenshot 2024-12-02 at 7.03.44 PM.PNG